kovleventer/FoD/README.md

 4. Patch *dirent.h*.
 I used [Tony Ronkko's one](http://softagalleria.net/dirent.php).
 To keep it simple, you need to overwrite the contents of C:/TDM-GCC/include/dirent.h with [this](https://github.com/tronkko/dirent/blob/master/include/dirent.h).
 5. Clone this project.
 Use git clone, or download as zip, it does not matter.
 6. Run winmake.bat with an argument ('32' or '64') for compilation.
 To add arguments, you likely need to have a cmd window opened here (shift-right click helps).
-7. Once the compilation is done, you can check the exe in build/.
+7. Once compilation is done, you can check the exe in build/.
 To make things work, you need to:
-..* Move the SDL .dlls (and the other needed ones, such as zlib or libpng) to the same directory as the exe.
-Be careful not to mix multi arch dlls and executables, my [script](test/windows_arch_checker.py) helps in integrity checking.
+⋅⋅* Move SDL .dlls (and the other needed ones, such as zlib or libpng) to the same directory as the exe.
+Be careful not to mix 32 and 64 bit dlls and executables, my [script](test/windows_arch_checker.py) helps in integrity checking.
-..* Move the log and data folders to the exe's directory.
+⋅⋅* Move the log and data folders to the exe's directory.

 The game should run now.